-For purposes of determining a veteran's "at risk of homelessness" status, the individual or family [VPL 02-23 Attachment 1]:
+The most recent guidance on eligibility states that for the purposes of determining a veteran's "at risk of homelessness" status, the individual or family:

-- Has an annual income below 30 percent of median family income for the geographical area.1; AND - Does not have sufficient resources or support networks immediately available to prevent them from moving to an emergency shelter or another place defined in Category 1 of the "homeless" definition; AND - Meets one of the following conditions: - Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for assistance; OR
+- Has an annual income below 30 percent of median family income for the geographical area1; AND - Does not have sufficient resources or support networks immediately available to prevent them from moving to an emergency shelter or another place defined in Category 1 of the "homeless" definition; AND

-1 VETS created an income calculator tool for determining a veteran's income level to meet the definitions of at risk of homelessness in accordance with VPL 02-23 Attachment 1.
+1 DOL/VETS created an income calculator tool for determining a veteran's income level to meet the definitions of at risk of homelessness in accordance with VPL 02-23 Attachment 1.
 This tool is an optional resource for grant recipients and its use is not required by policy and guidance.
-The tool is available on the <a href="https://htt
+The tool is available on the HVRP website under "Program Resources and Partners."
+If grant recipients choose to use this tool, please read the calculator instructions and methods carefully.
+To keep current with the inflation adjustment to household income in current dollars, DOL/VETS will update this tool monthly, based on the U.S. Bureau of Labor Statistics (BLS) Consumer Price Index (CPI) Release Schedule; therefore, DOL/VETS recommends grant recipients check for the most recent version available prior to downloading the tool.

-- o Is living in the home of another because of economic hardship; OR - Has been notified that their right to occupy their current housing or living situation will be terminated within 21 days after the date of application for assistance; OR - Lives in a hotel or motel and the cost is not paid for by charitable organizations or by Federal, State, or local government programs for low-income individuals; OR - Lives in a single room occupancy (SRO) or efficiency apartment unit in which there reside more than 2 persons or lives in a larger housing unit in which there reside more than one and a half persons per room; OR Is exiting a publicly funded institution or system of care; OR - Otherwise lives in housing that has characteristics associated with instability and an increased risk of homelessness
+- Meets one of the following conditions: - Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for assistance; OR - o Is living in the home of another because of economic hardship; OR - Has been notified that their right to occupy their current housing or living situation will be terminated within 21 days after the date of application for assistance; OR - Lives in a hotel or motel and the cost is not paid for by charitable organizations or by Federal, State, or local government programs for low-income individuals; OR - Lives in a single room occupancy (SRO) or efficiency apartment unit in which there reside more than 2 persons or lives in a larger housing unit in which there reside more than one and a half persons per room; OR - o Is exiting a publicly funded institution or system of care; OR - Otherwise lives in housing that has characteristics associated with instability and an increased risk of homelessness